My Cocker Spaniel Lost His Courage

 I got a spaniel from an animal rescue shelter back in February who was rescued from a puppy mill.
-He's 5 yrs old and it took him quite a while to adjust to being with us.
+He's 5 years old and it took him quite a while to adjust to being with us.

 After getting acclimatised, he still tends to be shy at times.

-He seems to be afraid of my best friend/roommate - he runs away from him and doesn't listen to him.
+He seems to be afraid of my best friend/room-mate - he runs away from him and doesn't listen to him.

 He hides behind me whenever he gets near me or him.
 I'd hate to think he'd done something to him, but I know that's not the case.